jabirali/tmux-tilish/README.md

 Finally, here is a list of the actual keybindings.
 Most are [taken from `i3wm`][1].
 Below, a "workspace" is what `tmux` would call a "window" and `vim` would call a "tab", while a "pane" is what `i3wm` would call a "window" and `vim` would call a "split".
-The words "split" and "vsplit" below refer to the layouts you get in `vim` when running the commands `:split` and `:vsplit`, respectively.
-(Unfortunately, what is called a "vertical" and "horizontal" split seems to vary between programs.)

 | Keybinding | Description |
 | ---------- | ----------- |